thebeast1/Refactoring-Legacy-Code-Notes/README.md

 if the database class is using singleton first approache is:
 #### Introduce Static Setter:
 ###### for minimal change in your production code
-  replace the original static method of the singleton with test instance. remove the final keyword. change the private constructor to public.
+ -replace the original static method of the singleton with test instance.
+ -remove the final keyword.
+ -change the private constructor to public.

 -----------------------------------